aiven/aiven-docs/docs/products/clickhouse/concepts/disaster-recovery.md

 -   Table content (`part files`)

 :::note[Part files]
-With the ClickHouse\'s ReplicatedMergeTree table engine, each INSERT query results in creating a new file, so-called part, written only once and not modifiable.
+With the ClickHouse's ReplicatedMergeTree table engine, each INSERT query results in creating a new file, so-called part, written only once and not modifiable.